HalosGhost/pbpst/doc/pbpst.rst

 Sync Options
 ------------

-Note: if neither the :option:`s` or :option:`f` options are passed, :program:`pbpst` will paste the contents of :file:`stdin`.
+Note: if the :option:`f` option is not passed, :program:`pbpst` will paste the contents of :file:`stdin`.

--s, --shorten=URL
-    Create a redirect to URL instead of pasting.

 -f, --file=FILE
     Create a paste from FILE.